FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

 You’ll find a section that goes into the conspiracy theory of the Mob connection to the JFK assassination and another section explores the national and international reach of the Mob.

-Meyer Lansky once stated “ We’re bigger than U.S. Steel”... a dark and deeply ominous statement back then, considering U.S. Steel was a huge multinational powerhouse with global reach in those days.
+Meyer Lansky once stated “ We’re bigger than U.S. Steel”... a dark and deeply ominous statement back then, considering U.S. Steel was a huge multinational powerhouse with global reach.

 While going through the Las Vegas Section, some old memories resurfaced that I hadn’t thought of in quite a while.
 I landed in Vegas in 1977 and it was an interesting time to say the least.

 When my uncle, who had been out here for about 10 years at that time, first told me Lefty Rosenthal was Mob after I mentioned watching his show at the Stardust, I told him he was crazy.

 Yea well ... in that, as well as a few other things, my uncle knew what he was talking about.
 When I finally learned the truth I was stunned - just, completely and totally dumbfounded.

 Ironically, it turned out that Frank 'Lefty' Rosenthal was an innovator.